 When, where, and how are WCO certification classes held?

 Approximately 6 weeks before the class date, a link to sign up for the class will be made available at this webpage.
-Class details and times will be provided during the sign-up process.
-Because class sizes are limited at each location and are first-come, first-served, interested parties must sign up online to confirm a seat for the class.
+Class details, access, and times will be provided during the sign-up process.
+Interested parties must register online to confirm a virtual seat for the class.
 Classes are approximately four to five hours long.

 Each student must pass a WCO Exam provided at the end of class, with a minimum passing score of 90%.
 Note that each student must pay a $50 enrollment fee on the day of the training, just prior to the start of class.
 Addresses to each of the locations are: